loveencounterflow/coffeenode-tides/README.md

 #### Disclaimer for CoffeeNode Tides

-> In case you don't believe me, you will perhaps consider Rijkswaterstaat, the world's leading agency on
+> In case you don't believe me, you will perhaps believe Rijkswaterstaat, the world's leading agency on
 > coastal protection.
 These guys have managed to keep the Netherlands dry for several hundred years, so they
 > probably know what they're talking about when it comes to estimating the value tidal predictions: